 6. Marketing, promotion and ticketing

-Your events may also be advertised to the general public by any other means available to you, whether internally (posters, group emails) or externally (ads in the local press, events listings, websites).
+Your events may be advertised to the general public by any means available to you, whether internally (posters, group emails) or externally (ads in the local press, events listings, websites).

-You may make use of any Take One Action images and assets included in the Locals Marketing folder (made available to you after registration), as well as images provided by Take One Action and online that have been explicitly derived from the films you are showing, for marketing purposes only, but not for any commercial gain separate to your screening.
+You may make use of any Take One Action images and assets made available to you after registration, as well as images provided by Take One Action and online that have been explicitly derived from the films you are showing, for marketing purposes only, but not for any commercial gain separate to your screening.

 It is your responsibility to verify or obtain and cover the cost of any event licences required to allow the screening (“exhibition”) of films in your chosen venue(s).
 Most venues will have this provision in place, but do not take it for granted.
 These include but are not limited to: public entertainment licences and local government licences, health and safety certificates, public liability insurance and licences from collecting societies such as the Performing Rights Society and PPL (or its equivalent in other jurisdictions) if you are using recorded music at your events.

-Once your programme has been confirmed and your film(s) has/have been booked, Take One Action will arrange for recorded postal delivery not less than 5 working days before your earliest screening date, to the delivery address specified on your agreement.
+Once your programme has been confirmed and your film(s) has/have been booked, Take One Action will arrange for recorded postal delivery, or secure online transfer, not less than 5 working days before your earliest screening date, to the delivery address specified on your agreement.

 Take One Action may not be held liable for costs incurred as a result of any event cancellations that may result from a film not being delivered prior to your screening.
 If nobody is present to accept delivery of the film(s) at the agreed address, no reimbursement of your fee will be offered.
 Take One Action will not be liable or responsible in any way if any materials go missing.